 - CMU Dominates Pittsburgh.
 We’ve written before about the different Buggy-related events in Pittsburgh.
 But in 1972, CMU proved its dominance in gravity vehicle-related sports.
 The University of Pittsburgh held a Soap Box Derby race on March 16, 1972, and 16 teams entered the event.
 Each team was placed in a single elimination bracket, going head-to-head against another team in a 2-out-of-3 heat.
 The course was simple; it was a straight hill on Parkman Avenue in which the pushers had a 10 foot start, and then pushed the buggy down the hill, with the first buggy to cross the finish line and then stop within a specified distance being declared the winner.
 CIA built a new buggy for Raceday in 1972, and decided to test out their design in Pitt’s competition.
 Sure enough, CIA won the competition, taking home the $100 prize.
 CMU’s chapter of DU finished second, giving CMU a clean sweep over Pitt’s teams.

 - Prelim Heat 2 Controversy.
 Heat 2 of the 1972 Prelims was a competitive heat.
 Coming out of Lane 1 was DTD A and their fast rolling (but slow-to-be-pushed) buggy, Green Grunge.
-They were pitted against SigNu B’s Brother Rat, in Lane 2, and PiKA (it’s unclear which team) out of Lane 3.
+They were pitted against SigNu B’s Brother Rat, in Lane 2, and PiKA A’s Pi-Thon out of Lane 3.
 The real battle came with the inside 2 lanes, as DTD and SigNu stayed neck-and-neck up the front hills.
 As they reached the top of Hill 2 and entered the freeroll, the two buggies collided.
 The collision caused SigNu to lose a wheel and spin out, while DTD’s buggy suffered a cracked body and suspension.
 The judges ultimately granted DTD a reroll and DQ’d SigNu for causing the collision.
 SigNu protested, arguing that DTD crashed into the curb first, and then ricocheted into SigNu, thereby causing the incident.
 The judges, however, did not see it that way.
 Thankfully, there were no injuries in the crash.
-PiKA B’s T-2 was also reportedly a DNF, though we don’t have the reason.

 - Rain, Rain, Go Away.
 PiKA probably felt pretty good about their chances in 1972, as they finished the Prelims only 0.6 seconds behind PhiKap and had a history of getting faster during Finals.
 However, the weather wasn’t quite on the same page.
 Rain fell on Saturday, causing Sweepstakes to cancel the Finals.
 Because of that cancellation, the Prelim times were made Final and PhiKap earned its first victory since 1929.